-Gifts are accepted by the University Library without special terms regarding their retention, processing, and disposition.
+Gifts are accepted by the Marx Library without special terms regarding their retention, processing, and disposition.
 In rare cases, restrictions requested by donors will be considered, especially for unique materials.
 It is important that donors understand that gifts of books and other materials to the Library have costs to the Library in terms of cataloging, processing, shelving, and shelf maintenance.

 The Library usually adds to its Collection only gift materials that support the recreational, research, and teaching mission of the Library and the University.
 Remaining gift materials may be disposed of as the Library sees fit.
 At the donor’s request, in advance, items not retained for the permanent Collection can be returned to the donor.

 Non-serial gifts (books, music, videos, DVDs, maps, etc.) accepted for potential inclusion in the Library’s Collection are reviewed by Kathryn Jones, the Head of Collection Development, who may seek the advice and expertise of subject specialists and bibliographers.
 Please contact Ms. Jones at (251) 460-7033 or email@example.com..

 Serial gifts (magazines, journals, and newspapers) are reviewed by the Head of Documents/Serials, Vicki Tate.
 Please contact Ms. Tate at (251) 460-7024 or firstname.lastname@example.org.

 Financial, equipment, and property donations are also accepted as gifts.
 Please contact the Dean of University Libraries, Dr. Richard Wood at (251) 460-7021 or email@example.com.

 - Donors of smaller sized gifts (one or more items, but less than a boxful) can bring their gifts to the Marx Library, in person.
 Non-serial gifts should be routed to Ms. Jones.
 Serial gifts should be routed to Ms. Tate.